 In 1938 Florence retired from her brilliant career in medical research to return to her native Colorado to live with her sister Mary.
 The two sisters lived together quietly in their retirement until 1944, when Governor John Vivian asked Florence if she would be willing to chair a newly established subcommittee on health as part of a planning commission to facilitate the return of thousands of Colorado soldiers.

 Florence accepted the offer and immediately began to investigate Colorado’s sanitary problems and health concerns.
 Two years later, at the age of seventy-five, Florence addressed a meeting of forty-nine civic leaders, informing them of the radical reforms that Colorado must undertake to reduce its unusually high rates of diphtheria, bubonic plague, and typhoid.
 She went on to outline an ambitious program that revolutionized the health system of Colorado.
 She then fought tirelessly to ensure adequate funding for her plan.

 A statue of Florence Sabin is now one of two from Colorado in the Statuary Hall of the Capitol Rotunda in Washington, D.C.
 Florence was truly one of the great woman scientists in American history.
 Many of her dreams and ambitions were spawned right here in Saxtons River at Vermont Academy.
-And so it is with great pride that we endow the Florence R. Sabin Distinguished Alumni Award in her honor.
+And so it is with great pride that we endow the Florence R. Sabin Class of 1889 Distinguished Alumni Award in her honor.